Air Fry Oven Vs Air Fry Basket: Which is Superior?

 I recently got sucked into buying an air fryer after seeing one too many TikTok videos.
-Everything cooked in the air fryer looked so delicious.
+Everything cooked in the air fryer looked so delicious, beautifully fried without hot oil or a deep fryer.
 I have a Breville Oven that has an air fry setting.
 Is it worth the price to purchase a separate Cosori air fryer?
 Which air fries better?

-I tried cooking the same recipes both using my Breville Air Fryer and the Cosori so that I could compare the results more fairly.
+I tried cooking the same air fryer recipes using both my Breville Air Fryer and the Cosori so that I could compare the different results more fairly.
 I want to share my thoughts and also some pros and cons of each air fryer in case you are more sensible and only want one or the other.

 I choose every product you see.
 I earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 Read my full disclosure.